jasonchoe/alexaArnold/README.md

-# Repo for Alexa Arnold skill
+# Repo for Unofficial Arnold Quotes Alexa skill
 This repo contains the necessary files to enable your Echo device to randomly output popular Arnold quotes.

-Usage: "alexa, ask Arnold for a quote"
+Usage: "alexa, ask Arnold fan for a quote"

 Reply: *Who is your daddy and what does he do*
-Skill name: alexaArnold
+Skill name: Unofficial Arnold Quotes

 Invocation name: arnold